There’s a perfect AR-15 out there for you and we’ll help you find it.

 The most common AR-15 twist rate is 1:9 since 55gr is the most commercially available while the most common mil-spec twist is 1:7 since they need to stabilize longer/heavier tracer rounds.

-There’s a lot of numbers and scary sounding words out there when related to barrel material, and we’ve done our best to simplify it:
+There are a lot of numbers and scary sounding words out there when related to barrel material, and we’ve done our best to simplify it:

 - 4150: Steel used in mil-spec barrels